Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Good.
 It’s best if no one were around for me to activate this.
 Aura de Gigante!”

-A purplish aura, not unlike those that are demonized, emitted from Saki’s body.
+A purplish aura, not unlike those that were demonized, emitted from Saki’s body.
 However, she had perfect control of this, unlike the time that she had fallen into despair.
 The only good that had come out of that perilous moment had been this one skill.

 As the dragons approached her, they were suddenly swept with a feeling of intense dread.
 Rather than the small girl that was before them, in which a single stomp would likely crush her underneath their talons, they saw a being that towered even above them.